Elementary Workshops

 TinkerCAD 3D Printing & Prototyping (Grades 6 - 8)

 In this workshop, students will be introduced to the fundamentals of 3D modelling with TinkerCAD, with the end goal of stepping into the role of aerospace engineers and designing a rocketship to take astronauts to Mars.
 Making use of the Engineering Design Process, students will be guided through the various steps of the process to make a 3D model rocketship in a similar fashion that a real engineer would.
-These designs will be printed out by our team, and given to the students before we leave.

 Coding Workshops